Put in Bay Airport

 Nearby Food

-Rustic fishing-themed pub in the historic town hall offering excellent fried perch.
+Rustic fishing-themed pub serving excellent Lake Erie perch.

-Featured Bite Fresh Lake Erie yellow perch tacos from The Goat Soup and Whiskey.
+Featured Bite Lake Erie yellow perch tacos at The Goat Soup and Whiskey.

 Airport data for reference only and may be outdated.